 - keeping the ulcer dry with frequent dressing changes

 - dressings containing calcium alginates to inhibit bacterial growth

-Talk to your doctor about other health conditions you have that might increase your risk of infections by these harmful bacteria, including HIV and liver problems.
+Talk with your doctor about other health conditions you have that might increase your risk of infections by these harmful bacteria, including HIV and liver problems.

 You will likely not need surgery on your ulcer.
-However, if no other treatment option can help your ulcer heal or progress further into infection, surgery can prevent your ulcer from becoming worse or leading to amputation.
+However, if no other treatment option can help your ulcer heal, surgery can prevent your ulcer from becoming worse or leading to amputation.

 - washing your feet every day

-- keep toenails adequately trimmed, but not too short
+- keeping toenails adequately trimmed, but not too short

 - keeping your feet dry and moisturized

 - seeing a podiatrist for corn and callus removal